flet-dev/flet/sdk/python/packages/flet-fastapi/README.md

 # Flet - a better UI for FastAPI

-Flet for FastAPI allows adding interactive real-time dashboards for your FastAPI services as well as host any Flet web app inside FastAPI with production-grade reliability.
+Flet for FastAPI allows adding interactive real-time dashboards to your FastAPI app as well as host any Flet web app inside FastAPI with production-grade reliability.

 ## Installation